Faith No More: Early days (1979–1984)

-The genesis of Faith No More was the group Sharp Young Men, formed in 1979 by vocalist Mike Morris and keyboardist Wade Worthington.
+The genesis of Faith No More was the group Sharp Young Men, formed in 1979, by vocalist Mike Morris and keyboardist Wade Worthington.
 Drummer Mike Bordin and bassist Billy Gould joined afterwards.
-Morris called the name "a piss-take on all the 'elegant' groups at the time".
+Morris called the name "a piss-take on all the 'elegant' groups at the time."
 Later, he proposed the name Faith In No Man, but eventually the band settled on Bordin's suggestion, Faith No Man (stylized as Faith.
 No Man).
 The band recorded "Quiet in Heaven/Song of Liberty", released in 1983.
 The songs were recorded in Matt Wallace's parents' garage, where Wallace had set up and been running a recording studio while the band was still recording under the name Sharp Young Men, with Morris, Gould, Bordin and Worthington.
 Worthington left shortly thereafter.
 The band's name was changed to Faith No Man for the release of the single, which featured two of the three songs recorded in Wallace's garage, and Roddy Bottum replaced Worthington.
 Bottum, Gould and Bordin quit the band shortly after and formed Faith No More.
-They chose the name in mid-1983 to accentuate the fact that "The Man" (Morris) was "No More".
+They chose the name in September 1983 to accentuate the fact that "The Man" (Morris) was "No More".

+Their first show as Faith No More included Joe Pop-o-Pie and Jake Smith on guitar.
+By 1984, Mark Bowen played on guitar with Joe Pop-o-Pie.

 The band played with several vocalists and guitarists, including a brief stint with Courtney Love, until it settled on vocalist Chuck Mosley in 1983 and, later, guitarist Jim Martin.
-Their first release under the Faith No More name was a self-titled cassette in 1983, which featured a live performance from that year on Side A, and a 20 minute instrumental track on Side B.
+Their first release under the Faith No More name was a self-titled cassette in 1983, which featured a live performance from that year on Side A, and a 20-minute instrumental track on Side B.